Roy Budd: Film career

 In 1970, Budd made his film score début for director Ralph Nelson, who was looking for an English composer for his western Soldier Blue.
 Budd recorded a tape of his own interpretation of music by composers Jerry Goldsmith, John Williams, Max Steiner, Dimitri Tiomkin and Lalo Schifrin.
 Apart from the main theme, which he based on Buffy Sainte-Marie's hit song of the same title, he composed all the music required for the film and conducted the Royal Philharmonic Orchestra, which Nelson commissioned at the start of the film's production.

 In 1971, still in his early twenties, he composed one of his best known scores, the music for the film Get Carter.
 The film's budget reputedly allowed only £450 for the score, but he overcame this restriction by using only three musicians, including himself playing electric piano and harpsichord simultaneously.
 In 1981 The Human League covered the film's theme on their album Dare.
 Also in 1971, Budd was asked by Nelson to compose the music to Flight of the Doves, and worked with Dana who sang the film's theme; and composed the scores for the adventure Kidnapped and the western Catlow.

 In 1972 he recorded the score to Fear Is the Key, which was based on the Alistair MacLean novel.
 Whilst recording the score, Budd was influenced by Ronnie Scott, Tubby Hayes and Kenny Baker, thus giving the music a jazz-sounding theme.
 Scott played the saxophone for the car chase sequence.
+Budd, alongside Fishman, composed for the two Steptoe and Son films in 1972 and 1973.

 Budd later worked for the producer Euan Lloyd on films, including Paper Tiger (1975), The Wild Geese (1978), The Sea Wolves (1980), Who Dares Wins (1982) and Wild Geese II (1985).